glennhenry/cs-notes/docs/computer-and-programming-fundamentals/07-memory/memory.md

 On the other hand, when someone tries to change an immutable object, the particular address that holds the value won't be changed, instead, a new object with the modified values is created, and a new memory location is allocated to store the new object.

-Here is an example in code :
+Here is an example in code:

 ```
 a = 5